What happens to the chart you embedded six months ago?

 10 charts updated quarterly = 40 hours per year.

 50 charts updated quarterly = 200 hours per year.
 More than a month of editorial time.
 Every year.
 For the same charts.
+I have watched that math turn into a part-time job nobody budgeted for.

 According to Orbit Media's Annual Blogging Survey, bloggers who update older content are more than twice as likely to report strong results.
 The work matters.
 The question is whether your tools make it sustainable.